 Migrating, unlike hibernation and dormancy, allows birds to be active year round but inflicts extreme physical demands on the birds during their travels.
 Many birds completely exhaust their fat and energy reserves during their migration and begin breaking down their body’s protein for energy in order to see the trip through.

 Why do birds migrate?

 The question of why has long been a difficult question for biologists (more specifically ornithologists) to answer.
-In order for migration to be worthwhile, the benefits must outweigh the risks and the benefits come in the form of increased survival and breeding success.
+In order for migration to be worthwhile, the benefits must outweigh the risks – benefits coming in the form of improved survival and breeding success.

 Many species migrate in order to take advantage of better food supplies in different environments at various times of the year.
 Others migrate to areas that are better for nesting.
-Certain tropical rainforests in particular can be densely populated and good nesting sites or food can be hard to find.
+Certain tropical rainforests, in particular, can be densely populated making good nesting sites and/or food difficult to find.

 Altitude and distance